Research

 Abstract

 Mapping Mining Areas in the Tropics from 2016–2024 with Philipp Sepin and Nikolas Kuschnig.
-Under Review.
+R&R at Nature Sustainability.
 WP (pdf)

 Abstract

-Mining provides crucial materials for the global economy and the climate transition, but has potentially severe adverse environmental and social impacts.
-Currently, the analysis of such impacts is obstructed by the poor availability of data on mining activity — particularly in regions most affected.
-In this paper, we present a novel panel dataset of mining areas in the tropical belt from 2016 to 2024.
-We use a transformer-based segmentation model, trained on an extensive dataset of mining polygons from the literature, to automatically delineate mining areas in satellite imagery over time.
-The resulting dataset features improved accuracy and reduced noise from human errors, and can readily be extended to cover new locations and points in time as they become available.
-Our comprehensive dataset of mining areas can be used to assess local environmental, social, and economic impacts of mining activity in regions where conventional data is not available or incomplete.
+Mining provides crucial materials for the global economy and the climate transition, but can have severe environmental and social impacts.
+Current analyses of these impacts are limited by a lack of data on mining activity, particularly in the regions most affected.
+In this paper, we present a novel panel dataset mapping mining sites along the tropical belt from 2016 to 2024.
+Our approach uses a machine learning model, trained on over 25,000 mining polygons from the literature, to automatically segment mining areas in high-resolution (<5 m) satellite imagery.
+The dataset maps over 145,000 mining polygons covering an average area of 65,000 km2 annually, with an accuracy of 87.7% and precision of 84.1%.
+Our approach allows for accurate, precise, and consistent delineation, and can be scaled to new locations and periods.
+The dataset enables detailed analyses of local environmental, social, and economic impacts of mining in regions where conventional data is scarce or incomplete.

-The Saturated Bayesian: A Probabilistic Break Detection Framework with Lucas D Konrad and Jesús Crespo Cuaresma
+The Saturated Bayesian: A Probabilistic Break Detection Framework with Lucas D Konrad and Jesús Crespo Cuaresma, WP coming soon

 Abstract